jcwang587/cgcnn2/README.md

 As the original Crystal Graph Convolutional Neural Networks (CGCNN) repository is no longer actively maintained, this repository is a reproduction of [CGCNN](https://github.com/txie-93/cgcnn) by Xie et al. It includes necessary updates for deprecated components and a few additional functions to ensure smooth operation.
 Despite its age, CGCNN remains a straightforward and fast deep learning framework that is easy to learn and use.

-The package provides two major functions:
+The package provides following major functions:

 - **Training** a CGCNN model with a customized dataset.
 - **Predicting** material properties with a pre-trained CGCNN model.